kkspeed/leetcode-scala/index.md

 2. Compilation can sometimes fail.
 This possibly is related to Scala's lengthy compilation time.
    When this happens, most likely a re-submit could fix it.

+## The Good Part of Using Scala
+1. It's fun!
+It's really a joy to come up with a functional solution.
+2. Scala's powerful collection APIs and features like pattern matching often results in compact and easy to read code.

 # License
 The documentation is licensed under
 [Creative Commons License](https://creativecommons.org/licenses/by/4.0/).